bressler1995/Transform-to-Open-Science/README.md

 </details>

-### Start a Discussion
+### Ask a Question

-Start a [discussion](https://github.com/nasa/Transform-to-Open-Science/discussions) on GitHub to ask TOPS or the community a question.
+You can reach out to TOPS directly at [hq-openscience@mail.nasa.gov](mailto:hq-openscience@mail.nasa.gov) or you may start a [discussion](https://github.com/nasa/Transform-to-Open-Science/discussions) on GitHub to ask the community a question.

-### Contact TOPS
-Reach out to TOPS directly at [hq-openscience@mail.nasa.gov](mailto:hq-openscience@mail.nasa.gov).

 ## Contributors